-On January 31, 2018, Cohen Milstein Sellers & Toll PLLC and Susman Godfrey, Interim Co-Lead Class Counsel filed a consolidated toxic tort class action complaint on behalf of plaintiffs against E.I.
-DuPont de Nemours Company (NYSE: DD), and its former wholly-owned subsidiary, The Chemours Company (NYSE: CC) with the U.S. District Court, Eastern District of North Carolina, Southern Division.
+On January 31, 2018, Cohen Milstein and Susman Godfrey, Interim Co-Lead Class Counsel, filed a consolidated environmental toxic tort class action complaint on behalf of Plaintiffs, North Carolina residents along the Cape Fear River, against E.I.
+DuPont de Nemours Company (NYSE: DD), and its former wholly-owned subsidiary, The Chemours Company (NYSE: CC), with the U.S. District Court, Eastern District of North Carolina, Southern Division.

 DuPont is a developer of high-performance polymers for use in products across various industries, including synthetic chemical compounds in the manufacturing of Teflon and other products that promote fire resistance and oil, stain, grease and water repellence.
 These chemical compounds, including GenX and Nafion, are not found naturally in the environment, but once they are discharged, they are very persistent in the environment and the human body